-French destinies Haute-Normandie / Normandy
+French history Haute-Normandie / Normandy

 Who was Rollon?
 He was the founder of Normandy